felixarntz/web.dev/src/site/content/en/wordpress/content-quality-in-context/index.md

 ---
 layout: post
-title: Content quality in context
+title: Content Quality in Context
+hero: hero.jpg
 authors:
   - albertomedina
 subhead: |
   This is the tagline of the article
 date: 2020-03-24
+tags:
+  - post
+  - cms
 ---

 This is the content of the article.